Literacies for Life and Career are the enduring skills that make the full value of an Arts & Sciences education more tangible.

 Literacies for Life and Career: Reframing the Liberal Arts and Sciences Curriculum

-are asked to designate for each undergraduate course one to three literacies, which they augment and signpost in course objectives, assignments, and assessments
+Faculty designate 1-3 literacies for each undergraduate course, which they augment in course objectives, assignments, and assessments

-are tasked to provide students with structured exercises to help them articulate their acquisition of literacies
+Advisors provide students with structured exercises to articulate their acquisition of literacies

 Literacies for Life and Career aims to better prepare students to meet challenges they will face not only in the workplace but also in their engagement with critical sectors of society by helping them to develop into informed, responsible, and ethical agents.